Chinese tea culture: 20th century

 Taiwanese tea production developed extensively throughout the 20th and 21st centuries, and Taiwanese tea began to be exported internationally.
 Taiwan remained a small tea producer in the 19th century which focused on oolongs like Dong Ding tea.
 During the Japanese occupation, the Yuchi Black Tea Research Institute focused on hybridizing commercial tea varieties with Taiwan's indigenous varieties.
 The tea industry continued to expand into the late 20th century.
 After the Chinese Civil War, more Chinese migrated to Taiwan, bringing more Chinese tea culture and knowledge with them.
 Today, the Taiwan tea industry remains an important source of unique Chinese teas.

 Under Chinese Communist Party chairman Mao Zedong's rule (1949–1976), China was mostly isolated from global markets.
 In the 1960s, under Mao's leadership, during the period known as the Great Leap Forward, tea production was significantly limited, and tea houses and shops were for the most part closed.
 The Cultural Revolution was also a period in which China's tea culture suffered.
-Under the leadership of Chinese leader Deng Xiaoping and his Chinese economic reform, China experienced double-digit economic growth and an era of increased personal freedoms, which spurred a rebirth of the tea industry and the traditional aspect of tea culture.
+Under the leadership of Chinese leader Deng Xiaoping and the reform and opening up, China experienced double-digit economic growth and an era of increased personal freedoms, which spurred a rebirth of the tea industry and the traditional aspect of tea culture.
 According to Gary Sigley: "a sense of self and nation has coalesced around tea."
 China is once again the leading producer of tea in the world.